 - Bring your own food: Food at the hotels and lodges can cost from AU$ 20 up to AU$ 50 per meal.
 If you are looking to save cost, prepare a few snacks for breakfast so you will be spending one meal less than you usually do.

-Update 2019: Update the URLs of accommodations and tours.
+Update 2019: Update accommodation and tours information.

 The Solo Traveler’s Journal is a series of posts by BucketListly where we will follow our founder, Pete Rojwongsuriya around the world as he singlehandedly travel alone and experience different cultures, people, and historical locations one country at a time.